PrefectHQ/prefect-aws/docs/ecs_guide.md

       Replace `task-definition.json` with the name of your JSON file.

-    After you run this command, AWS will output a JSON response.
-This response includes the `taskDefinitionArn` for your new task definition, which you will need in the next step.
-    1. **Create the service** : After registering your task definition, you can create a service that uses it.
-Here is an example command to do that:

-    ```bash

-    aws ecs create-service --cluster <cluster-name> --service-name <service-name> --task-definition <task-definition-arn> --desired-count <number-of-tasks>
-    ```

 ### Step 3: Create an ECS service to host your worker